kartikk221/hyper-express/README.md

         * `secret`:[`String`]: Cryptographically signs cookie value
     * **Note** cookie values are not URL encoded.
 * `delete_cookie(String: name)`: Writes a cookie header to delete/expire specified cookie.
-* `upgrade(Object: user_data)`: Upgrades incoming request to a websocket connection.
+* `upgrade(Object: data)`: Upgrades incoming request to a websocket connection.
-    * `user_data` is optional and can be used to store data inside websocket connection object.
+    * `data` is optional and can be used to store data attributes on the websocket connection object.
     * **Note** this method can only be used inside the `upgrade` handler of a WebsocketRoute.
 * `write(String: body)`: Writes specified string content to the body.
     * **Note** the `send()` must still be called to send the response.